-It should be noted that the bill does not create any substantial risk on the part of the state, as it often enters into a development rights agreement notwithstanding an existing mortgage on the property.
+It should be noted that the bill does not create any substantial risk to the state, as it often enters into a development rights agreement notwithstanding an existing mortgage on the property.
 Again, if a person has a mortgage that predates the recording of the agreement, that mortgage has priority over the agreement.
 The bill would simply permit the landowner to refinance the mortgage and still have priority over the agreement.